Commercial contracts and subcontracts

 - details of any agreement between the parties about retentions and securities

-- the name and licence numbers of the building contractors
+- the name and licence number of the building contractor

 - the address of the site where the work is being carried out

 It is important to note that these are just the minimum requirements to satisfy the legislation.
-If you are developing your own subcontract instead of using one of the standard form documents produced by QBCC or a major industry association, you will need to engage a solicitor to ensure it complies and you should discuss with them what additional clauses you may need to suit your particular business practices and requirements.
+If you are developing your own subcontract instead of using one of the standard form documents produced by QBCC or a major industry association, it is recommended that you engage a solicitor to ensure it complies and you should discuss with them what additional clauses you may need to suit your particular business practices and requirements.

 QBCC commercial subcontract

-QBCC has released a new commercial subcontract which is designed to be used by Contractors and their Subcontractors to document their commercial building agreements (including subcontracts for residential building work).
+QBCC has produced a commercial subcontract which is designed to be used by Contractors and their Subcontractors to document their commercial building agreements (including subcontracts for residential building work).
 This contract document has been updated in response to changes in State and Commonwealth legislation, including reforms relating to non-conforming building products and limitations on the ability of parties to terminate a contract in circumstances where the other party is experiencing financial difficulties.

-The new subcontract, which is fair and balanced to both parties, includes all the necessary forms and notices required to implement the building agreement after signing.
-This subcontract replaces the previous QBCC Minor Works Subcontract and QBCC Major Works Subcontract and may be used to record agreements of any value.
+This subcontract, which is fair and balanced to both parties, includes all the necessary forms and notices required to implement the building agreement after signing.
+This single subcontract may be used to record agreements of any value.